How Can Machine Learning Emulators Best Support Climate Science?: Guiding emulator development

-Furthermore, understanding the uncertainty in the modeling pipeline is essential for building trust in ML emulators \citep{haynes2023creating}.
-In climate modeling, significant uncertainties stem from model structure, parameterizations, internal variability, emission scenarios, and inter-variable relationships \citep{tebaldi2025emulators, watson2021machine, kendon2025potential, lutjens2025impact}.
-Additionally, uncertainties in different observational or reanalysis products are large and can even exceed those of global climate models \citep{kannan2014uncertainty}.
+Furthermore, understanding the uncertainty across the modeling pipeline is essential for building trust in ML emulators \citep{haynes2023creating}.
+In climate modeling, uncertainty arises from many sources, including model structure and parameterizations, internal variability, emission scenarios, and inter-variable relationships \citep{tebaldi2025emulators, watson2021machine, kendon2025potential, lutjens2025impact}.
+Uncertainty in different observational or reanalysis products can also be substantial and can even exceed that of global climate models \citep{kannan2014uncertainty}.
+Recent work further shows that the observational reference used for bias adjustment can contribute more uncertainty than the choice of downscaling or bias-correction method itself and may lead to different conclusions for climate change adaptation decisions \citep{lavoie2025importance}.
 Emulator design directly shapes which uncertainties are represented and how the resulting outputs must be interpreted.
 To account for this, uncertainties arising from data choice, preprocessing, or modeling assumptions should be explicitly documented and discussed \citep{fowler2025downscaling,tebaldi2025emulators}.

 Another key question regarding the usefulness of an emulator is whether it remains valid beyond the training and testing conditions.
+Yet many recent ML studies do not address such robustness under out-of-distribution conditions \citep[\eg][]{mooers2021assessing, yu2025climsim}.
 In climate applications, this assumption is particularly challenging because predictor–predictand relationships may not remain stationary under climate change \citep{dixon2013examining}.
-Establishing the trust necessary to apply emulators beyond their original development context requires an explicit assessment of their ability to generalize across temporal and spatial scales, scenarios, climate models, variables, or other aspects \citep{gutmann2014intercomparison, tebaldi2025emulators}.
+Establishing the trust necessary to apply emulators beyond their original development context requires an explicit assessment of their ability to generalize across temporal and spatial scales, scenarios, climate models, variables, or other aspects \citep{gutmann2014intercomparison, rampal_extrapolation_2024, tebaldi2025emulators}.